 \end{proof}

-We can now prove Proposition \ref{classical_pleated}. \begin{proof}[Proof of Proposition \ref{classical_pleated}] Recall that to define the geodesic lamination $\lambda$ on $S$ , we fixed an auxiliary hyperbolic metric on $S$, which lifts to a hyperbolic metric $m_0$ on $\wt S$.
-On the other hand, by the definition of the pleated surface $(\rho,f)$, there is a $\Gamma$-invariant hyperbolic $m$ on $\wt S$ such that $\wt f:\wt S\to\Hb^3$ is a path isometry that sends each leaf of $\wt\lambda$ to a complete geodesic in $\Hb^3$, and is a totally geodesic immersion on $\wt S-\wt\lambda$.
+We are now ready to prove Proposition \ref{classical_pleated}. \begin{proof}[Proof of Proposition \ref{classical_pleated}] Recall that $S$ is a hyperbolic surface, so we may lift the hyperbolic metric to $S$ a $\Gamma$--invariant hyperbolic metric $m_0$ on $\wt S$.
+On the other hand, by the definition of the pleated surface $(\rho,f)$, there is a $\Gamma$--invariant hyperbolic metric $m$ on $\wt S$ such that $\wt f:\wt S\to\mathbb{H}^3$ is a path-isometry that sends each leaf of $\wt\lambda$ to a complete geodesic in $\mathbb{H}^3$, and is a totally geodesic immersion on $\wt S-\wt\lambda$.
 While $m$ and $m_0$ might not agree, there is a geodesic lamination $\lambda_m$ on $S$ with respect to $m$, such that $\partial\wt\lambda_m=\partial\wt\lambda$.
 Then by classical results on the dynamics of the geodesic flow of compact negatively curved Riemannian manifolds (see e.g. \cite{gromov3remarks,matheus91}), $T^1\lambda_m$ and $T^1\lambda$ are H\"older orbit equivalent.
-Thus, for the purposes of proving that $\rho$ is $\lambda$-Borel Anosov, we may assume without loss of generality that $m_0=m$.
+Thus, for the purposes of proving that $\rho$ is $\lambda$--Borel Anosov, we may assume without loss of generality that $m_0=m$.